rayzor65/module-tutorial/README.md

 Then add to require

         "require": {
-            "rayzor65/module-tutorial": "dev-master" // Change this to your module }
+            "rayzor65/module-tutorial": "1.0.1" // Change this to your module
+        }

 Now you may you the class in your project like so